Les Contamines-Montjoie, France: Family Ski Guide

 The Language Question (Let's Be Honest)

-For a six-year-old in Club Piou Piou (starting at age 3), this mostly doesn't matter.
-Kids learn by watching and copying, and French three-year-olds are just as confused as English-speaking ones.
-For older children progressing through star levels, it can be frustrating.
+For younger kids in Club Piou Piou (starting age 3), this rarely matters.
+Six-year-olds learn by copying, and French kids are just as confused on skis initially.
+Older children progressing through star levels might find it frustrating.

 What Parents Complain About